Tell Me More About Traditional Balsamic Vinegar

 The Harmony and Complexity

-One highlight of the vinegar I offer is the harmony; the balance a maker can strike between sweetness and acidity.
-Too much sweet, and a vinegar becomes overly viscous, even cloying.
-Too much acid, and the sad thin offering will etch the enamel from your teeth.
+Also notable about our vinegar is the harmony; the balance a maker can strike between sweetness and acidity.
+Too much sweetness and a vinegar becomes overly viscous, even cloying.
+Too much acid and the sad thin offering will etch the enamel from your teeth.
 I think you'll find our traditional balsamic vinegar, our aceto balsamico tradizionale, plummy, honeyed, luscious, and darn right exceptional.